Electronics: KiCad PCB fabrication and the cap-fun project

 discharge

-until the LED goes out, then hold down both buttons until things stop changing.
-Now presscharge
+until the LED goes out, then hold down both buttons until the LED brightness is stable (watch closely).
+Now hold downcharge

 Making a schematic and PCB using KiCad